 It’s always hard to make the decision to move your mom or dad into a nursing home.
 But there comes a point when we just can’t take care of them anymore.
 As our loved ones get older, their medical needs are too much for us to handle on our own.
 That’s when we turn to a reputable nursing home to take care of them for us.

 When you choose a nursing home, you do your homework.
 You research the company’s reputation.
 You visit the home and talk to the staff.
 You may even talk to a few of the residents to see if they’re happy living there.
-If you’re smart, you’ll check to see that the nursing home passes their annual state inspections.
+If you’re smart, you’ll check to see that the nursing home passes its annual state inspections.
 Your goal is to find a place that will take care of all of your parent’s needs.

 We put a lot of faith and trust into the people who work at the nursing homes in Lakeland, Florida.
 We expect them to take good care of our loved ones.
 So when we learn that our mother has fallen and gotten hurt while on their watch, we’re upset.
 This is only natural.
 The whole point of moving your mother into the home was so that they’d be safe.
 When you learn that they fell and got hurt, you want justice.
 That’s when it’s time to call a good nursing home abuse lawyer in Florida.
 They’ll get to the bottom of what happened.
 And, if your mom has a claim for damages, they’ll fight hard to get them the compensation they deserve.